Chart Color Schemes

 Infrastructure

-Lawnton has strong levels of nearby infrastructure activity, ranking in the top 30% nationally
+Lawnton has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 31 projects likely affecting the area.
-Notable ones are Gateway to Bruce Upgrade (G2BU), Strathpine Major Regional Activity Centre Master Plan, Petrie Central Retail and Residential Precinct Expansion, and Moreton Bay Central (The Mill) - Knowledge and Innovation Precinct.
+AreaSearch has identified 30 projects that could affect the region.
+Notable ones include the Strathpine Major Regional Activity Centre Master Plan, Petrie Central Retail and Residential Precinct Expansion, Moreton Bay Central (The Mill) - Knowledge and Innovation Precinct, and Les Hughes Sports Complex Master Plan Implementation.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.